Costa Blanca, Spain: What to pack, what to wear, and when to go [2024]

 • Voltage step down adapter

-A plug adapter that supports outlet types C and F. Make sure to choose the necessary type.
-The majority of adapters currently being sold are simply plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types C and F. Be careful to find the correct type.
+Many adapters on sale are just plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most locations.

 • Power bank for devices